apache/datasketches-website/docs/Theta/ThetaSketchSetOpsAccuracy.md

 Union set creating a result sketch with the Union theta (which is the minimum theta of the source sketches) and the qualifying subset of values.

-This means, of course, that depending on the operationa and the data, the result set could have zero, all, or some number in between of the retained values of the Union sketch.
+This means, of course, that depending on the operations and the data, the result set could have zero, all, or some number in between of the retained values of the Union sketch.
 Mixed set expressions can produce an error distribution that is larger that of a standard sketch of a given <i>Nominal Entries</i> or <i>k</i> and is mathematically described in